-The Children’s Endowment Fund (“CEF”) was founded in 2002 by the Justinian Society of Lawyers as a charitable and benevolent arm of the Justinian Society of Lawyers, and the CEF has since merged with the Justinian Society of Lawyers’ Endowment Fund.
+The Children’s Endowment Fund (“CEF”) was originally founded in 2002 by the Justinian Society of Lawyers as a charitable and benevolent arm of the Justinian Society of Lawyers, and as of August 14, 2012, the CEF, is now a subdivision of the Justinian Society of Lawyers’ Endowment Fund.
 The mission of the CEF is to assist and aid disadvantaged or disabled children, without regard to ethnicity, race or religion.
 A child, as defined for the purpose of the CEF, is any individual 18 years old or younger.

 Members of the Justinian Society of Lawyers have contributed precious time, talent, and resources to CEF in the form of fundraising through Treasure Hunts and Silent Raffles, providing direct services to Chicago Public Schools by acting as readers to grade school children and through direct contributions of money.

 The aim of the CEF is to continue to provide assistance consistent with its mission throughout the Chicago land community.

 Inquiries for future grants shall be accepted in writing and directed to:

 Attn: Children’s Endowment Fund

 1018 W. Madison Ave., Ste.
 9